 V. Filming in the Tufte PPC Studios, Journalism Production Center, or Paramount Soundstage

 Except for classes, any use of the TV studios and control rooms or the Paramount Soundstage requires a permit application.
-For Tufte PPC or Journalism Production Center studios use the A4 Form.
-For the Paramount Center Film Soundstage, use the S4 Form (Paramount Center Film Soundstage Permit Form).
+Except for classes, any use of the TV studios and control rooms or the Paramount Soundstage requires a permit application, and certified trained crew members.
+For Tufte PPC, Journalism Production Center studios, or Paramount Center Film Soundstage, use the Location Safety Form on the VMA Portal.
 After filling out the form, turn it in to the appropriate studio manager:

 - PPC TV Studios, Antonio (Tony) Ascenso: PPC Room 814

 - Journalism Production Center, Antonio (Tony) Ascenso: PPC Room 814

 - Paramount Center Film Soundstage, Rebecca Williams: Paramount Room 405